What to See and Do in Uganda – Africa’s most Bio-Diverse Country

 The Permit costs are 150 USD for Chimpanzee Trekking or 1,500 USD for the Chimpanzee Habituation Experience.

-You can also trek Chimpanzees at the second best trekking location, Kalinzu Forest where there is a 95% success rate and the permit price 40 USD without a park entrance fee.
+You can also trek Chimpanzees at the second best trekking location, Kalinzu Forest, where there are a 95% success rate and the permit price 40 USD without a park entrance fee.

 3. The River Nile – with its many Adrenaline Pumping Adventurous Experiences: